mcfinley/payonnaise/bookkeeper/api.md

 ## Profiles

-POST `/profiles` - Create a new profile.
+1. `POST` `/profiles` - Create a new profile.
 No additional data is required.
-GET `/profiles` - List all profiles.
+2. `GET` `/profiles` - List all profiles.
 Sorting, Filtering and Pagination may be passed as query params.
 Learn more.
-GET `/profiles/:id` - Get a specific profile.
+3. `GET` `/profiles/:id` - Get a specific profile.
-DELETE `/profiles/:id` - Delete a specific profile
+4. `DELETE` `/profiles/:id` - Delete a specific profile

-POST `/profiles/:id/accounts` - Create a new account for a specific profile. `asset` should be provided in body.
+1. `POST` `/profiles/:id/accounts` - Create a new account for a specific profile. `asset` should be provided in body.
-GET `/profiles/:id/accounts` - List all accounts that belong to a specific profile.
+2. `GET` `/profiles/:id/accounts` - List all accounts that belong to a specific profile.
 Sorting, Filtering and Pagination may be passed as query params.
-Learn more.
+[Learn more](https://github.com/mcfinley/payonnaise/blob/master/bookkeeper/api.md#sort-filter-paginate)
-GET `/profiles/:id/accounts/:id` - Get one specific account that belongs to a specific profile information.
+3. `GET` `/profiles/:id/accounts/:id` - Get one specific account that belongs to a specific profile information.
-GET `/profiles/:id/accounts/:id/balance` - Get one specific account that belongs to a specific profile balance.
+4. `GET` `/profiles/:id/accounts/:id/balance` - Get one specific account that belongs to a specific profile balance.
-GET `/profiles/:id/accounts/:id/transfers` - Get one specific account's transfers.
+5. `GET` `/profiles/:id/accounts/:id/transfers` - Get one specific account's transfers.
-DELETE `/profiles/:id/accounts/:id` - Delete a specific account that belongs to a specific profile.
+6. `DELETE` `/profiles/:id/accounts/:id` - Delete a specific account that belongs to a specific profile.

 ## Accounts

-POST `/accounts` - Create a new account. `asset` and `profileId` should be provided in body.
+1. `POST` `/accounts` - Create a new account. `asset` and `profileId` should be provided in body.
-GET `/accounts` - List all accounts.
+2. `GET` `/accounts` - List all accounts.
 Sorting, Filtering and Pagination may be passed as query params.
-Learn more.
+[Learn more](https://github.com/mcfinley/payonnaise/blob/master/bookkeeper/api.md#sort-filter-paginate)
-GET `/accounts/:id` - Get one specific account information.
+3. `GET` `/accounts/:id` - Get one specific account information.
-GET `/accounts/:id/balance` - Get one specific account balance.
+4. `GET` `/accounts/:id/balance` - Get one specific account balance.
-GET `/accounts/:id/transfers` - Get transfers for an account DELETE `/accounts/:id` - Delete a specific account.
+5. `GET` `/accounts/:id/transfers` - Get transfers for an account
+6. `DELETE` `/accounts/:id` - Delete a specific account.

 ## Transfers

-POST `/transfers` - Create a new transfer. `fromAccountId`, `toAccountId` and `amount` should be provided in body.
+1. `POST` `/transfers` - Create a new transfer. `fromAccountId`, `toAccountId` and `amount` should be provided in body.
-GET `/transfers` - List all transfers.
+2. `GET` `/transfers` - List all transfers.
 Sorting, Filtering and Pagination may be passed as query params.
-Learn more.
+[Learn more](https://github.com/mcfinley/payonnaise/blob/master/bookkeeper/api.md#sort-filter-paginate)

 ## Sort, Filter, Paginate